-An overwhelming fear of a mysterious brain disorder in Cuba made Carol Freburger too afraid to go on the cruise she had planned.
+That’s the scenario that faces thousands of cruisers who are worried about the coronavirus.
+But it’s something that Carol Freburger faced last year when an overwhelming fear of a mysterious brain disorder in Cuba caused her to become too afraid to go on the cruise she had planned.
 So she canceled the trip.
-And although the Norwegian Sky sailed as scheduled without incident, Freburger wants a refund for her missed cruise.
+And although the Norwegian Sky sailed as scheduled without incident, Freburger asked for a full refund for her missed cruise.

 Freburger’s case is a reminder to travelers: Safety conditions and entry requirements to foreign countries aren’t static.
 Once you book your journey, it’s essential to continue to regularly monitor your destination’s situation as it can suddenly change.
 Had Freburger done so, she would have learned about the problem that made her too afraid to go on the cruise much earlier.

 And she would have saved herself an awful financial headache.

 Why was she too afraid to go on the cruise?

 In May 2017, Freburger decided to take her daughter and granddaughter on a cruise to the Bahamas and Cuba.
 The ship was set to sail in March 2018.

 “We would be celebrating my granddaughter’s 10th birthday on the cruise,” Freburger recalled.

 Throughout the rest of 2017, the trio was happily anticipating their voyage.
 That all changed in January 2018.